Infinix Hot 9 Pro flash sale today on Flipkart at 12PM: Price, offers

 Specifications, features

 With Infinix Hot 9 Pro, the company is trying to offer consumers big screen and large battery at an affordable price point.
 The phone costs Rs 1,000 more than its siblings but also brings a different camera setup.
 There is also a large 6.6-inch IPS LCD display that outputs a resolution of 1600 x 720 pixels.
 The phone also sports a punch-hole cutout for an 8-megapixel selfie camera at the top left corner.
 This is one of the most affordable smartphones with a punch-hole selfie camera design.
-Also Read - Infinix Smart 4 Plus flash sale today at 12PM via Flipkart: Check price in India, offers, specifications
+Also Read - Motorola Moto G9 with 48MP camera launched in India: Price, sale date, specifications

 Watch Video: Top 5 smartphones under Rs 20,000

-Powered by MediaTek Helio P22 octa-core SoC, the Infinix Hot 9 Pro offers 4GB of RAM and 64GB internal storage.
+Powered by MediaTek Helio P22 octa-core SoC, the smartphone offers 4GB of RAM and 64GB internal storage.
 There is also support for expandable storage up to 256GB via the SD card slot.
-The smartphone features a quad rear camera setup with a 48-megapixel main shooter.
+The Infinix Hot 9 Pro features a quad rear camera setup with a 48-megapixel main shooter.
 It is paired with a 2-megapixel macro, 2-megapixel depth, and a low-light sensor.
 There is a rear-mounted fingerprint sensor and the smartphone packs a 5,000mAh battery.
 It runs XOS 6.0 based on Android 10.

 You Might be Interested